joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/17/business/lebanon-salameh-fraud-investigation.html?searchResultPosition=4

 **As New York Reopens, It Looks for Culture to Lead the Way**\
-`The arts scene, from Broadway and nightclubs to museums and concert halls, is coming back to life after the pandemic shutdown.
+`The arts  —  Broadway, nightclubs, museums, concert halls — are coming back to life after the shutdown.
 Getting it right will be vital to the city’s comeback.`\
 https://nytimes.com/2021/07/17/arts/music/new-york-performing-arts-reopening.html?searchResultPosition=5

 **Democrats See Edge in Early Senate Map as Trump Casts Big Shadow**\